Red Hat JBoss EAP Health Checks

 - Use of monitoring tools (e.g. CLI, JConsole, JBoss Operations Network

-3. Review, inalise and agree next steps
+3. Review, finalise and agree next steps

 How long does it take?